Treeosix Cypress Hills (Southwest Saskatchewan):

 2) In the event your tour proceeds as scheduled and a drastic change in weather results in a mid-course evacuation:

-Below is how we determine the amount of credit received should a mid-course evacuation occur that was initialized by Treeosix Adventure Parks, as stated above:
+Below is how we determine the amount of refund issued should a mid-course evacuation occur at the following locations on the course (initialized by Treeosix Adventure Parks):

 Lastly, if you feel that the forecasted weather in the area may result in a tour cancellation (and you want to save a trip out to our site), it is your responsibility to contact us and request a change to your reservation.
 All change requests are subject to our standard cancellation policy.